UttaranB127/STEP/README.md

   year={2020}
 }``

-We have also relesed the Emotion-Gait dataset with this code, which is available for download [here](https://go.umd.edu/emotion-gait).
+We have also released the Emotion-Gait dataset with this code, which is available for download [here](https://go.umd.edu/emotion-gait).

 1. generator_cvae is the generator.
 2. classifier_stgcn_real_only is the baseline classifier using only the real 342 gaits.